 Superbowl in District 1 has regular hours during Tet, so you can practice your strike all holiday long!
 24 lanes, modern equipment, fried chicken wings & lots of fun awaits you!
 Footwear and socks can be rented, so don’t worry about bowling on your Havaianas.
 We love the special ‘ball glider’ they have for the smaller kids, so they can easily join in the fun.

-No time to go skiing in Niseko, but still a need to cool off this Tet?
+No option to go skiing in Niseko, but still a need to cool off this Tet?
 Pack the family and hit the road to Snow Town.
 This amusement park has been decorated in Tet style with red and gold ornaments everywhere, setting the perfect Lunar New Year mood.
 Riding your sleigh, check out the selfie corner, do some ice cold climbing – all is possible at this winter wonderland at the other side of the Hanoi Highway.
 They’re closed for one or two days, so make sure to check before you go.
 Buy your tickets online.

 DIY Lunar New Year crafts and baking at home